Kogalym: History

-Kogalym was founded in 1975 due to the development of the oil fields in its vicinity.
+Kogalym was founded in 1975 because of the development of oil fields in its vicinity.
 It was granted town status on 15 August 1985.

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with one rural locality, incorporated as the town of okrug significance of Kogalym—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of okrug significance of Kogalym is incorporated as Kogalym Urban Okrug.

 Economy

 Kogalym's economy is entirely dominated by the oil industry.
 The headquarters of the main extraction subsidiary of Lukoil (OOO LUKOIL-Zapadnaya Sibir) is located in Kogalym.

 Transport

-The town is served by the Kogalym International Airport and well as a railway station.
-The town is served by buses and several taxi companies.
+The town is served by the Kogalym International Airport, a railway station, buses, and several taxi companies.
 There is little congestion, except during peak hours, while small traffic jams occur.